 - Sea Glass Around the Globe Documentary

 These pages contain links to other websites.
-NASGA is not responsible for the content, accuracy or opinions expressed in such websites, and such websites are not routinely investigated, monitored or checked for accuracy or completeness by us.
-Inclusion of any linked website on our site does not imply approval or endorsement of the linked website by NASGA.
+ISGA is not responsible for the content, accuracy or opinions expressed in such websites, and such websites are not routinely investigated, monitored or checked for accuracy or completeness by us.
+Inclusion of any linked website on our site does not imply approval or endorsement of the linked website by ISGA.
 If you decide to leave our site and access these third-party sites, you do so at your own risk.